 - You must contact the Quality Improvement Organization to start your appeal by noon of the day before the effective date on the Notice of Medicare Non-Coverage. - If you miss the deadline, and you want to file an appeal, you still have appeal rights.
-Contact the Quality Improvement Organization using the contact information on the Notice of Medicare Non-coverage.
-The name, address, and phone number of the Quality Improvement Organization for your state may also be found in Chapter 2.
+Contact your Quality Improvement Organization using the contact information on the Notice of Medicare [RB1] Non-Coverage.
+The name address, and phone number of the Quality Improvement Organization for your state may also be found in Chapter 2.